na-na-hi/renget/archive/dpg2w.md

 ***
 Date | Update Notes | New Cards
 :---- | :----: | ----:
+28/07/23 | 10/12 Published | Cerunlanwe, Minkhius. / Had some HDD trouble recently, seems okay now.
+Hopefully get the last two up in the next day or two. / Would appriciate feedback on any of the Vol. 3 cards; I haven't tested them as throughly as I did Vol. 2.
 17/07/23 | 8/12 Published | Velaya, Metsutami, Karenylla.
 06/07/23 | 5/12 Published | Kiyomi, Sephira. + Bonus Card: Ninsunu.
 01/07/23 | 3/12 Published |  Dominque, Renena. + Bad End WIP: Feedback appreciated.